CS32200GroupMNH/Document-Sharing-System/README.md

 The project uses JAVA SDK 9.0 and requires the MYSQL connector library "mysql-connector-java-8.0.13.jar".

-To run the system you run the Java Class file "DocumentSharingSystem" which contains the main method to create the database.
+To run the system you run the Java Class file "DocumentSharingSystem" which contains the main method start the system

 The SystemManager contains all the methods that query the database since there is a single database connection in the program.